 1. Constructing a "pseudo-cube".
-The procedure first constructs a parallelepiped of lattice vectors that is "almost a cube".
-This can be done by taking a sufficiently large cube (say, a cube with side length of n^3S), expressing each of the cubes' basis vectors as a linear combination of the v_i 's, and then rounding the coefficients in this combination to the nearest integers.
-Denote the vectors thus obtained by f_1, \dots, f_n and the parallelepiped that is spanned by them by C. The f_i 's are all lattice vectors, and their distance from the basis vectors of the "real cube" is very small compared to the size of the cube.
-1 Hence the parallelepiped C is very "cube-like".
+The procedure first constructs a parallelepiped of lattice vectors which is "almost a cube".
+This can be done by taking a sufficiently large cube (say, a cube with side length of $n^3S$ ), expressing each of the cubes' basis vectors as a linear combination of the $v_i$ 's, and then rounding the coefficients in this combination to the nearest integers.
+Denote the vectors thus obtained by $f_1, \dots, f_n$ and the parallelepiped which is spanned by them by C. The $f_i$ 's are all lattice vectors, and their distance from the basis vectors of the "real cube" is very small compared to the size of the cube.
+Hence the parallelepiped C is very "cube-like".
 We call this parallelepiped a pseudo-cube.